 Teen Drivers in Pennsylvania

 Learner’s Permit – The first stage is the learner’s permit.
 This permit can be obtained by passing a written test as well as a vision-screening test.
 This permit allows a teen driver to begin practicing behind the wheel.
-While holding a permit a teen driver can only drive when supervised by an approved fully licensed driver – a parent, guardian, or driving instructor.
+While holding a permit a teen driver can only drive when supervised by an approved fully licensed driver – a parent, guardian, or driving instructor who is at least 21 years old or your spouse who is at least 18 years old.
 This license must be held for 6 months and all requirements met before attempting the road test.

 Junior License – After completing 65 hours of supervised driving practice, ten of which must be at night and 5 of which must be during inclement weather, teens can take the road test to obtain a junior license.
 The restrictions for a junior license are: